Reading Blue Mountain and Northern 425: 20th century excursion service

 Quickly after retirement, Nos.
-580 and 582 were purchased by Paulson Spence for his Louisiana Eastern Railroad and renumbered as Nos.
-4 and 3, respectively as part of a large fleet of steam engines which Spence had acquired over time and hauled trains of gravel and occasional passenger trips.
-When Spence died in 1961 and the Louisiana Eastern collapsed, No. 3 was sold for scrap (along with most of the line's engines), while #4 was purchased in 1962 by Malcolm Ottinger and became the main power of the Valley Forge Scenic Railroad of Kimberton, Pennsylvania, where it also regained its original number, 425.
+580 and 581 were purchased by Paulson Spence for his Louisiana Eastern Railroad (LE) on October 1, 1950 and renumbered as Nos.
+2 and 3, respectively as part of a large fleet of steam engines which Spence had acquired over time and hauled trains of gravel and occasional passenger trips, No. 2 would later be renumbered to No. 4.
+When Spence died in 1961 and the Louisiana Eastern collapsed, No. 3 was sold for scrap (along with most of the line's engines), while No. 4 was purchased in August 1962 by Malcolm Ottinger and became the main power of tourist trains on the Valley Forge Scenic Railroad of Kimberton, Pennsylvania, where it also regained its original number, 425.
+It continued to haul excursions trains their for eight years until the Valley Forge Scenic Railroad (VFS) closed in 1970.

-In the 1970s, it was purchased by Brian Woodcock and others and moved to the Wilmington & Western Railroad, though it never operated on the line due to its high axle load.
-In 1983, it was sold to Andrew J. Muller, Jr. to power tourist trains on the newly formed Blue Mountain and Reading Railroad based out of Temple, Pennsylvania.
-The engine made many runs on this 26 miles shortline, as well as a few trips on the mainline.
-The high-stepping Pacific was later joined by Reading T-1 4-8-4 “Northern” 2102 in 1985.
+In June 1975, it was purchased by Brian Woodcock and others to haul tourists on the Wilmington & Western Railroad (WWRC) and was moved into their shops for storage in December 1975, although it never operated on the line due to its high axle load, it would occasionally be fired up to provide steam and pressure to several passengers coaches for excursions and would also be brought out of storage for display for special events.
+In August 1984, it was sold to Andrew J. Muller, Jr. to power tourist trains on the newly formed Blue Mountain and Reading Railroad (RBM&N) based out of Temple, Pennsylvania.
+The high-stepping Pacific was later joined by Reading T-1 4-8-4 “Northern” 2102 in 1986.
 The Blue Mountain & Reading became much larger with the purchase of nearly 300 miles of former Conrail trackage throughout the early 1990s.
 The railroad was renamed to Reading, Blue Mountain and Northern (often shortened to Reading & Northern).
 In 1995 both names officially merged.
 Having more tracks gave the 425 and 2102 a large number of new areas to roam, and the engines became based out of the railroad's own headquarters of Port Clinton.
 It performed a doubleheader with the No. 2102 in 1988.

 In 1992, No. 425 was repainted into a new dark royal blue paint scheme as opposed to its original black livery.
 The No. 425 locomotive made a guest appearance at the Steamtown National Historic Site Grand Opening in July 1995, along with several other steam locomotives including Baldwin Locomotive Works 26, Canadian Pacific 2317, Canadian National 3254, New York, Susquehanna and Western 142, and Milwaukee Road 261, and pulled a number of excursion trips out of Scranton, Pennsylvania.
 425's last excursion was the Tamaqua Fall Fest on October 13, 1996, when steam operations on the RBM&N began to cease until 2008.